The Phoenix

 Arts & Culture History News

-Schomburg marks 100 years of studying and archiving a disaspora
+At the Schomburg, 100 years of diasporic study and archiving

 By Kordell Martin

-Advocate Kevin Matthews was pondering these times as the Schomburg Center for Research in Black Culture reaches its 100 anniversary as a world-class library:
+Kevin Matthews was pondering these times as the Schomburg Center for Research in Black Culture approached its 100th anniversary festival saluting that world-class library.

-“When someone says, ‘We want to sanitize American history,’ what they’re actually doing is that they’re saying they’re making choices about what we want you to learn and what we don’t want you to learn,” Matthews said.
+“When someone says, ‘We want to sanitize American history,’ what they’re actually doing is … saying they’re making choices about what we want you to learn and what we don’t want you to learn.”

 “The frustration comes in not having enough money to build a proper infrastructure for the organization to thrive to the point where we could have our own space for exhibitions and performances,” said Karen Taylor, founding director of While We Are Still Here.

-The group won the $250,000 grant in September 2024 from the National Endowment for the Humanities.
-Months later, the Trump administration plucked that offer after slashing the grant’s funding.
+The group won a $250,000 grant in September 2024 from the National Endowment for the Humanities.
+Months later, the Trump administration reneged on that deal.
+The organization had to downsize its search for family photographs, documents and other artifacts from Harlem residents.
+Already, lack of funding means items the organization has collected can’t be adequately stored and displayed.

-Though a judge ruled that the cuts were unconstitutional in May, While We Are Still Here continues to wait for the funding that will aid its mission of archiving in Harlem.
+Though a judge ruled that the cuts were unconstitutional in May, While We Are Still Here continues to wait for the money.

-“It’s even more important that people stick to their guns and keep engaging in all kinds of scholarly research about the kinds of contributions that Black people have made to this country and the world.”
+“It’s even more important,” Taylor said, “that people stick to their guns and keep engaging in all kinds of scholarly research about the kinds of contributions that Black people have made to this country and the world”

-The festival was Bronx-native Kecia Johnson’s first experience at the center, browsing pop-up shops and rummaging through tables of free books lining W 135th St.
+The festival was Bronx-native Kecia Johnson’s first experience at the center, browsing pop-up shops and rummaging through tables of free books lining West 135th Street, near the Schomburg’s entrance.

 “It’s very important to have these go on because they’re trying to wipe everything away,” Johnson said.
 “So, it’s good for the kids to know this because a lot of kids don’t even know.”

-“They see more representation, positive representation of themselves, then they know ‘Okay, we can do this,’” Johnson said.
+“They see more representation, positive representation of themselves,” Johnson said.
+“Then, they know, ‘Okay, we can do this.’”